HL7/davinci-alerts/source/pages/guidance.md

 *Must Support* on any data element SHALL be interpreted as follows:

-* As part of the alert notification or a query result as specified by the [Da Vinci Alert Sender CapabilityStatement], the Alert Sender SHALL be capable of including the data elements defined in the Da Vinci Alert profiles that have a MustSupport flag.
+* As part of the alert notification or a query result as specified by the [Da Vinci Alerts CapabilityStatements], the Alert Sender SHALL be capable of including the data elements defined in the Da Vinci Alert profiles that have a MustSupport flag.

 * Alert Recipient/Intermediary SHALL be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
 In other words Alert Recipient/Intermediary SHOULD be capable of processing the data elements (display, store, etc).